bjss-data-academy/apache-spark-databricks/spark-sql.md

 ## Working with Spark SQL
 We can enter SQL directly into a Notebook.

 We need some tables (or views) to work on.
-Let's create an in-mmeory dataframe, then convert it to a view.
+Sounds like a good excuse to practice converting a dataframe to a view.

 ### Convert dataframe to temporary view
 It is often useful to work with dataframe objects using SQL.